 You will spend your first six months shadowing your supervisors and working with them on their current cases.
 This will involve things like drafting opinions and proceedings and attending court and client conferences with them.
 Towards the end of your first six months the junior members will take you to court with them to observe the sorts of cases you can expect to work on in your second six.

 You will also receive extensive advocacy training led by members of chambers who also sit as part time judges and/or are qualified as advocacy tutors for the programs run by the Inns.

 During your second six months you can expect to be in court two to three times a week and you may be instructed on paperwork.
 The majority of the work will be in the county court with occasional matters in the high court.
 You can expect to work on possession actions, property related injunctions, bankruptcy and winding up petitions and small claims trials.
 We encourage our pupils to gain as much court experience as they are able to during this period.

 During pupillage you will receive regular and detailed feedback not only from your pupil supervisors, but also from those for whom you do work and a member of chambers designated as responsible for the welfare of pupils.

 We lead the way in equality and diversity and well-being at the bar.
 We recognise that pupillage is a challenging time and do all that we can to alleviate the pressure on you.
 We do not pay lip-service to the notion of ‘work life balance’; we insist upon it.
 Only in truly exceptional circumstances should you expect to be in chambers before 8.30am or leave after 6pm.

 - How to apply

 We are a member of Pupillage Gateway so you will need to apply through them.
-The current application programme is now closed.
-The new application process will reopen at 11am on 7th January 2020 at which point you will be able to access the application form from the Pupillage Gateway website.
+You can access our advertisement on the Pupillage Gateway website now and the new application process will open at 11am on 7th January 2020 at which point you will be able to access the application form from the Pupillage Gateway website.
 The process closes at 11am on 7th February 2020.